HiPerCoRe/KTT/documentation/ktt_api.md

 This method only affects run of `launchComputation()` method under current configuration.
 This method is useful for iterative kernel launches.

+* `void getArgumentVector(const size_t argumentId, void* destination) const`:
+Retrieves specified vector argument.
+Destination buffer size needs to be equal or greater than argument size.
+This method is useful for iterative kernel launches.

-* `ResultArgument getArgumentVector(const size_t argumentId)`:
+* `void getArgumentVector(const size_t argumentId, void* destination, const size_t dataSizeInBytes) const`:
-Retrieves specified vector argument from device buffer.
+Retrieves part of specified vector argument.
+Destination buffer size needs to be equal or greater than specified data size.
 This method is useful for iterative kernel launches.

 * `void changeKernelArguments(const size_t kernelId, const std::vector<size_t>& argumentIds)`: